taina-santos/ra-api-studies/SRStudyProject/README.md

 # Overview

-Project to study Rest Assured framework for API testing, creating test cases and scenarios, implementing the test suite

-This project use ServeRest, a free API which simulate an online store, made with purpose to study API testing.
+Project to study Rest Assured framework with java for API testing, creating test cases and scenarios, implementing the test suite.
+This project use ServeRest, a free API which simulate an online store, made with purpose to study API testing

 ## Postman collection
 Before implementing in rest assured, the tests are done in postman, to validate the scenarios